Sandi: A System for Accountability: Introduction

-\oursystem provides strong security and privacy guarantees that prevent manipulation and protect the senders' and receivers' privacy: \begin{itemize} \item \textit{Score Integrity} guarantees (roughly) that senders' scores are represented and computed correctly, or otherwise \accountabilityServer will be caught misbehaving. \item \textit{Communication Privacy} guarantees (roughly) that \accountabilityServer does not learn who communicates with whom and what the contents of any messages are. \item \textit{Reporter Privacy} guarantees (roughly) that senders do not learn whether any specific receiver reported them. \item \textit{Unlinkability} guarantees (roughly) that senders using multiple addresses for communication can use \oursystem without risk of receivers establishing a link between its addresses. \end{itemize} We discuss these in more detail in \autoref{subsec:security_privact_obj}.
-These guarantees are all enabled without requiring senders or receivers to maintain long-term keys (except account credentials for the sender).
+\paragraph{Mutual benefits from Sandi} Receivers benefit from \oursystem, as they see the senders' scores and can efficiently filter out or deprioritize communication that is more likely to be inappropriate.
+Along with other security signals, the \oursystem score can protect vulnerable populations from online scams and fraud.

+Senders benefit as well, because a (high) \oursystem score can increase the likelihood that receivers take their communication seriously and react to it promptly.
+Senders can also use these signals to adjust their behavior to be more efficient.

 \paragraph{Incentivizing endorsements} The receiver can distinguish between endorsed communication, non-endorsed communication, and communication from senders it has previously corresponded with.
 Based on this, its client software can choose how to organize and prioritize incoming messages.
-The receiver can also decide to require endorsed channels from specific senders and not from others.
-Unless the sender is certain of how the receiver will categorize its communication, it should default to using \oursystem.

-This way receivers can mitigate the following undesired strategy: the sender uses endorsed channels when its reputation is sufficiently high and switches to using non-endorsed channels until its reputation has recovered.
+This way receivers can mitigate an undesired strategy, where a sender uses endorsed channels when its reputation is sufficiently high and switches to using non-endorsed channels until its reputation has recovered.

-\ifeprint \paragraph{What \oursystem is not} \else \paragraph{What Sandi is not} \fi \oursystem is not a content moderation system, as there is no moderator or policy that the system would enforce.
-Unlike content moderation that is enforced and benefited by the communication system, \oursystem is enforced by the receivers, and both senders and receivers benefit from it.
-Content moderation systems cannot avoid weakening communication privacy to enable moderation, whereas we preserve full communication privacy in all cases.
-The differences to content moderation are discussed extensively in \autoref{subsec:content_moderation}.

-\oursystem is not a spam filter for many of the same reasons as it is not a content moderation system.
-Spam filters are applied on a per-message basis, whereas in \oursystem a receiver evaluates its conversation with a sender in its entirely when making a decision to report or not to report.
-Unlike spam filters whose logic is opaque to both senders and receives, \oursystem is fully transparent.
-Further differences to spam filters are discussed in \autoref{subsec:spam_filters}.

-\oursystem cannot prevent inappropriate content on social media, because it is not suited for endorsed broadcast channels.
-The problem is that if all receivers could report a broadcast channel, senders risk their entire score with no control over the number of reports.
-If only the first few receivers could report, the sender gains disproportionate benefit from the broadcast endorsement, while each receiver's relative influence on the sender's score becomes negligible.